American persimmon (Diospyros virginiana)

 - Kasandra - A Hybrid of Great Wall crossed by an F2 Male of Rosseyanka Hybrid back crossed to Virginiana.
 Tested cold hardy to - 16 degrees with no evidence of freeze damage.
 It is a large fruit measuring about 2.50 to 2.75 inches and is delicious when ripe.
 Hybridized by David Lavergne, has a Brix test of 21 and ripens mid-season.
 Luscious bright green foliage looks like a true Kaki.

 Container grown prices as follows Small $35.00, Medium $45.00, Sizes available

 Click here to enlarge pictures.

-Mikkusu kaki Hybrid = JT-02 - A hybrid of Josephine V. X Taishu Kaki, a true 50/50 hybrid.
+Mikkusu kaki Hybrid = JT-02 - A true 50/50 hybrid of Josephine V. X Taishu Kaki.
 Bred in Japan, imported by Jerry Lehman in 2006 and grown in several locations in the USA.
-Medium to large fruit, square-ish shape, is an astringent type till soft and then its a mouthwatering tasty 2.5 to 3.0-inch fruit.
-It is a smallish tree, not vigorous at all, is precocious and has spreading growth habits.
+Medium to large fruit, square-ish shape, is an astringent type till soft when it's a mouthwatering tasty 2.5 to 3.0-inch fruit.
+Smallish tree, not vigorous at all, is precocious and has spreading growth habits.
 It must be staked to support fruit load as it is a very heavy producer.
-Very cold hardy and has never had any freeze damage or cold injury.
+Very cold hardy, has never had any freeze damage or cold injury.